Today I’m going to show you my favorite summer bullet journal ideas.

-Creating summer bullet journal spreads is so much fun.
-Ok, maybe you won’t fill out every single column and row with tasks, but having a place where you can collect every single memory, funny quotes or pictures is priceless.
+However, having a place where you can collect every single memory, funny quote, or photo is priceless.

-Most of us like to add some personality in the bullet journal layouts.
-No matter if you draw like a professional artist or rather like 2 years old kid, there are many bullet journals hacks to spruce up your notebook a little bit with seasonal decoration.
+Also, no matter if you draw like a professional artist or rather like 2-year-old kid, there are many bullet journal hacks to spruce up your notebook a little bit with seasonal decoration.

 Speaking of the notebook, there are so many questions about bullet journal notebooks, pens, and other accessories.